kinosal/web-analyzer/README.md

 └── ...
 ```

-The basic app structure includes a User model, api routes with endpoints to retrieve information about users, minimal error handling, a simple index page as well as some database configuration and unit testing setup.
+The basic app structure includes a User model, API routes with endpoints to retrieve information about users, minimal error handling, a simple index page as well as some database configuration and unit testing setup.
 The template uses PostgreSQL databases for development and production and SQLite for testing.

 ## Environment